rusthon/Rusthon/doc/source/howtos.rst

   1 2 3 Object { __class__={...}, __dict__={...}} Object { __class__={...}, __dict__={...}}

-A bit cryptic but basically foo, bar, baz are respectively 1, 2, 3 and last two arguments, Javascript objects (but actually PythonScript objects) need more inspection.
+A bit cryptic but basically foo, bar, baz are respectively 1, 2, 3 and last two arguments, Javascript objects (but actually PythonJS objects) need more inspection.

 Let's define a function that is more verbose: